folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * After Saul received back his sight, he was baptized and soon began announcing that Jesus is the Messiah and the Son of God.
 As followers of the Pharisee religious group rejected Saul and tried to kill him on numerous occasions, Saul began to announce the Good News to Greek speaking people throughout the Roman Empire and became primarily known by his Greek name, Paul.

-* Within the context of Mr. Morale & the Big Steppers, Saul/Paul’s to being blinded by the light of God was a perfect example of someone who seemed to be a very noble person but was actually a killer as Kendrick discussed in “Worldwide Steppers.”
+* Within the context of *Mr. Morale & the Big Steppers*, Saul/Paul’s to being blinded by the light of God was a perfect example of someone who seemed to be a very noble person but was actually a killer as Kendrick discussed in “Worldwide Steppers.”

     * ***I'm a killer, he's a killer, she's a killer**, bitch
     **We some killers**, walkin' zombies, tryna scratch that itch